sendgrid/docs/source/User_Guide/Marketing_Campaigns/templates.md

 1. Navigate to the template you want to edit.
 1. Click the **action menu** and select **Edit**.

    This navigates you to the editor originally used to create the campaign.
 After you create a template, you cannot switch between the design and code editor.
+However, if you choose the design editor you'll still have HTML editing options, and with the code editor you'll enjoy convenient visual tools like side-by-side code and preview panes.

 {% anchor h3 %}
 Duplicating a SendGrid Template